AdamBanham/data-aware-conformance/README.md

-# Data-Aware Process Conformance:
+# Data-Aware Process Conformance: Nine Axioms

-## Propositions and Measures
-An unpublished evaluation for data-aware process conformance concerned with the decision layer of a process model.
+An unpublished evaluation for data-aware process conformance using counter-examples for axioms.
 ## Abstract

 Process conformance measures (e.g. recall, precision, generalisation, simplicity) aim to quantify the quality of a process model (described) compared to an event log (observed), typically in terms of described and observed behaviour.
 Guiding these measures is a collection of propositions or axioms, that establish the interpretation of measurements between a process model and an event log.
 However, these propositions only consider desirable qualities for process conformance measures when comparing a language of process activities between a process model and an event log.